IBM/bamoe/README.md

-# bamoe-maven
+# bamoe (monorepo)
-This is a repository for storing the code for product related BAMOE Maven artifacts.
+This is a repository for storing the code for product related to BAMOE artifacts.